chriskrycho/emberconf-2018-slides/talk.md

 Note: The optional type annotation is just a question mark, applied to optional function arguments or optional properties on an object type.

-Here, for example, we have a function which joins two strings... but only if the second string is supplied; otherwise it just returns the first string.
-The question mark tells TypeScript that it’s legitimate to leave off the second argument.
+Here, for example, we have the type definition for `parseInt`.
+The question mark tells TypeScript that it’s legitimate to leave off the radix.
+That's a bad idea, but it's *allowed*.

 Likewise, if we were trying to build up a not-so-Western-focused version of a _name_ type, we might say that everyone has a primary name, but that a surname is optional, and that there are also optional other parts to the name.
 To build a name, we always need a `primary` value, but we can make a name with _neither_, _either_, or _both_ of the other keys.